Environment Rating Scales (ERS®)

 ERS can be used in all early childhood and school-age settings.
 The age specific ERS instruments used in Pennsylvania include:

-• ITERS-R: Infant Toddler Environment Rating Scale – Revised (birth-36 months)
+• ITERS-3: Infant Toddler Environment Rating Scale – Third Edition (birth-36 months)

 • SACERS-U: School-Age Care Environment Rating Scale – Updated (school-age)

-• FCCERS-R: Family Child Care Environment Rating Scale – Revised (birth-school-age in a residential setting)
+• FCCERS-3: Family Child Care Environment Rating Scale – Third Edition (birth-school-age in a residential setting)

 ERS Assessment Process